5 Delicious Fish Dishes to Eat in Iceland

 1. Rúgbrauð með Bleikju

-Often served for breakfast rúgbrauð með bleikju, or rye bread with arctic char, is a filling dish that combines dense, grainy and slightly sweetened rye bread with the mild, buttery flavours of the tasty arctic char.
+Often served for breakfast, rúgbrauð með bleikju, or rye bread with arctic char, is a filling dish that combines dense, grainy, and slightly sweetened rye bread with the mild, buttery flavours of the Arctic Char.

 2. Grilled Wolffish

 Unfamiliar to many cultures, the Atlantic Wolffish is regarded as a delicacy by locals in Iceland.
-The large white fish is meaty, with a sweet taste and similar in texture to crab.
-This unusual species is native to the North Atlantic and feeds mostly on crustaceans, which contributes to its oceanic flavour.
+This large white fish is meaty and has a sweet taste and texture similar to crab.
+It is an unusual species native to the North Atlantic and feeds mostly on crustaceans, which contributes to its oceanic flavour.

 3. Harðfiskur

-To prepare this delicacy, the fish is first tenderized with a meat mallet and then cured, a process which historically took place by drying the fish in the chilly Icelandic winds.
+To prepare this delicacy, Icelandic fish is first tenderised with a meat mallet and then cured - a process that historically involved drying the fish in the bitter Icelandic winds.
 Today, harðfiskur is mostly dried using machinery.
 Enjoy this traditional local snack with a glass of Brennivín for a truly authentic experience.

 4. Plokkfiskur

-Feeling a little chilly after discovering the land of fire and ice?
-Nothing is more hearty than this warming fish stew.
-Plokkfiskur, also known as plokkari, is a simple dish created using mashed white fish such as haddock or cod, potatoes and a creamy béchamel sauce.
+Feeling a little chilly after exploring the land of fire and ice?
+Nothing is more hearty than this warming Icelandic fish stew.
+Plokkfiskur, also known as plokkari, is a simple dish created using mashed white fish such as haddock or cod, potatoes, and a creamy béchamel sauce.

 Traditionally, this dish was a popular way of using up leftover fish with just a couple of other ingredients.
 But over the years the flavours have begun to change and it’s not uncommon to find it made with curry powder or served with cheese on top.